erinfoege/Wreckognizer/README.md

 # Wreckognizer
 Implementation of a Quad Tree and K-D tree that compares the search algorithms of accidents in a specified radius to the user's selected location.
+The program displays the crashes as clickable dots on the map that can be clicked to see their severity.

-This program runs on the dependencies Folium and Flask
+This program runs on the dependencies Folium and Flask.

 pip install Flask
 pip install folium

 Run interface.py to start the program.
+The code has a prebuilt tree, to make running the program quicker, but if you'd like to build the tree from scratch you can uncomment line 11 in init_tree.py.

+To use the program, select a radius for the circle from the slider and select which tree search type you would like to test.
+You can either search a location/address or just zoom in to some place in the contiguous US.
+Click a location, and then press the "Submit Radius" button.
+All crashes in that radius will be shown on screen.
+The crash circles are clickable and show the latitude, longitude, and severity of the crash.